sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 * shared components and the separation on component UI,
 * and cute pets to adopt?

-Check out my [sample project](https://github.com/sebawita/pet-bros-lite), I use to validate some of the code-sharing concepts.
+Well then check out my sample project [pet-bros-lite](https://github.com/sebawita/pet-bros-lite), which shows all these code-sharing concepts in action!

 ## Summary